-In practice, most asylum seekers who presented themselves to the PCSW after having been turned down at the Fedasil dispatching desk during the reception crisis of 2009-2012 were refused this financial allowance and had to take their request to the Labour Courts.
-In its February 2014 judgment in Saciri,435 the CJEU ruled that in case the accommodation facilities are overloaded, asylum seekers may be referred to the PCSW, provided that this system ensures the minimum standards laid down in the Reception Conditions Directive.
+In its February 2014 judgment in Saciri,482 the CJEU ruled that in case the accommodation facilities are overloaded, asylum seekers may be referred to the PCSW, provided that this system ensures the minimum standards laid down in the Reception Conditions Directive.
 In particular, the total amount of the financial allowances shall be sufficient to ensure a dignified standard of living and should provide enough to ensure their subsistence.
 That general assistance should also enable them to find housing, if necessary, meeting the interests of persons having specific needs, pursuant to Article 17 of that Directive.